AndreySizov/TinkoffProject/LocalPods/Stocks/README.md

 ## License

-NetworkService is available under the MIT license.
+Stocks is available under the MIT license.
 See the LICENSE file for more info.